charles620016/embedded-fall2015/README.md

 ###*embedded-fall2015*

-Homework assignments in the Advanced Practcal Embedded System Development and Implementation class
+Homework assignments in the Advanced Practical Embedded System Development and Implementation class

 <br />